elastic/kibana/rfcs/text/0013_background_sessions.md

   ) => Promise<boolean>

   /**
-   * Get a Background Session object.
+   * Get a Search Session object.
    * @param request
    * @param sessionId
-   * @returns the Background Session object if exists, or undefined.
+   * @returns the Search Session object if exists, or undefined.
    */
   get: async (
     request: KibanaRequest,
     sessionId: string
-  ) => Promise<BackgroundSessionAttributes?>
+  ) => Promise<SearchSessionAttributes?>

   /**
-   * Get a searchId from a Background Session object.
+   * Get a searchId from a Search Session object.
    * @param request
    * @param sessionId
-   * @returns the searchID if exists on the Background Session, or undefined.
+   * @returns the searchID if exists on the Search Session, or undefined.
    */
   getSearchId: async (
     request: KibanaRequest,